 On the other hand it is a question of finding the mechanism to stop/block them.
 It is a question of giving a voice to the impatience that exists and give its reasons.
 It is a question of identifying causes and naming their authors.
-Doing this, the situation ceases to be inthe United States) has a significant immigrant population.
-Many of these immigrants do not have documents.
-Since they are at the bottom of the social hierarchy, this disaster struck them even more harshly than the rest of the region's poor.
+Doing this, the situation ceases to be inevitable.
+Clearly a perspective of struggle of this type can be extended from human liberation to that of the Earth and animals, to the liberation of all.